Skip to content

 bash

-fix(core): correct type inference for isObject functio.
+fix(core): correct type inference for isObject function.
 Fixes #123.

 • A documentation update for the 'react' package